 c.
-Synthetic Diamonds: Wholly or partially Synthetic diamonds shall be disclosed as "laboratory created", "laboratory grown", and/or "Synthetic" and the description shall be equally conspicuous as the word "diamond".
+Wholly or partially Synthetic diamonds shall be disclosed as "laboratory created", "laboratory grown", and/or "Synthetic" and the description shall be equally conspicuous as the word "diamond".

-- \circ ~ The term "cultured" is not an acceptable description for Synthetic diamonds. - Any term that is designed to disguise the fact that a diamond is Synthetic or that misleads the consumer in any way must not be used. - The term "diamond" without qualification always means a natural diamond.
+- Any term that is designed to disguise the fact that a diamond is Synthetic or that misleads the consumer in any way must not be used - The term "cultured" is not an acceptable description for Synthetic diamonds. - The term "diamond" without qualification always means a natural diamond.